 See the live dashboard for CensusAtSchool 2023-2024

-Teaching time series in the Covid-affected era (2021)
+Teaching Time Series in the Covid-affected Era

 All time-series forecasting methods make their forecasts by taking patterns from the past and projecting them into the future.
 (And there are lots of different methods for doing this.)